umbraco/UmbracoDocs/13/umbraco-forms/developer/configuration/README.md

 #### VerificationUrl

-By default the server-side validation of the reCAPTCHA response is sent to Google's servers at `https://www.google.com/recaptcha/api/siteverify`.
+By default, the server-side validation of the reCAPTCHA response is sent to Google's servers at `https://www.google.com/recaptcha/api/siteverify`.

-Some customers with a locked down production environment cannot configure the firewall to allow these requests and instead use a proxy server.
+Some customers with a locked-down production environment cannot configure the firewall to allow these requests and instead use a proxy server.
 They can use this setting to configure the URL to their proxy server, which will relay the request to and response from Google.

 ### Rich text field type configuration